wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 * Number of connected peers

 The first factor depends on the internet data provider, while the second one can be set with `max-outbound-connections` parameter in node configuration file.
 Waves team believes that the default value of `30` is optimal.
 The internet connection speed has less effect on the process duration then the verification of the blocks and validation of the signatures.

+## Import/Export Blockchain

+You can import blockchain database from binary file to speed up your node synchronization process.
+Binary files contain blockchain database in verifiable format (include all the transactions with signatures and blocks with signatures of the block generators).
+The Import process implies the same execution of every transaction that happens during normal node operation.
+That includes validation of signatures, balances etc. If you have a running Waves node that is synchronized to current state, you can export the node's blockchain database to a binary file and then import it on another node.

+For detailed description of the import/export process, see [Import/Export Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain) article.

+**Warning**: If your node is [on fork](/en/waves-node#deal-with-forks) with a height more than 2000 blocks, do not export/import your own blockchain but update the node as described in [Upgrade Waves Node](/en/waves-node/upgrading) article.
+Then perform the activities described in [Download the Latest Blockchain Database](#download-the-latest-blockchain-database) section.

 ## Download the Latest Blockchain Database